moveworks/developer-docs/plugins/jira-open-epics/README.md

                   ![Screenshot 2024-12-10 at 6.15.07 PM.png](Check%20Open%20Epics%20eed349af481e4c09819d9f8fe6e27824/Screenshot_2024-12-10_at_6.15.07_PM.png)

-            - Click on `Test` to check if the Connector setup was successful and expect a successful response as shown below.
-You will see the request response on the left side and the generated output schema on the right.
+            - Test the Connector setup as described earlier to verify the response.
+If the output schema is incorrect or missing, click `GENERATE FROM RESPONSE` to update it.

               ![Screenshot 2024-12-10 at 1.14.19 PM.png](Check%20Open%20Epics%20eed349af481e4c09819d9f8fe6e27824/Screenshot_2024-12-10_at_1.14.19_PM.png)